antoniogriffith/Robo-Advisor/README.md

 ```sh
 cd Robo-Advisor
 ```
+### Environmental Setup

 Use Anaconda to create and activate a new virtual environment, perhaps named "stocks-env".

+'''sh
+conda create -n stocks-env python=3.8 conda activate stocks-env
+'''

-From inside the virtual environment, install package
+From inside the virtual environment, install packages specified in the "requirements.txt" file
+'''sh
+pip install -r requirements.txt
+'''

+#### API Setup

+Visit Alpha Vantage's website at this [link](https://www.alphavantage.co/support/#api-key, "link") and obtain an API Key.

+Create a new file in this repository called .env and place inside the following contents:

+'''sh
+ALPHAVANTAGE_API_KEY = "___________"
+'''

 ## Usage

+From within the virtual environment, demonstrate your ability to run the Python script from the command-line:

+'''sh
+python app/robo_advisor.py
+'''

+Once the program is running, follow the on-screen instructions.